formlio/forml/docs/workflow.rst

 The system doesn't care what is the particular internal processing functionality of any actors, all that matters is their interconnection determining the task graph topology.

-The actor API is defined using an abstract class of ``task.Actor``.
+The actor API is defined using an abstract class of ``flow.Actor``.
 For user-defined actors it's best to simply extend this class filling in the abstract methods with the desired functionality.
 The API looks like this:

-.. autoclass:: forml.flow.task.Actor
+.. autoclass:: forml.flow.Actor
    :members: apply, train, get_params, set_params, get_state, set_state

 Native Actors
 .............

-The basic mechanism for declaring custom actors is implementing the ``task.Actor`` interface.
+The basic mechanism for declaring custom actors is implementing the ``flow.Actor`` interface.

 Example of a user-defined native actor::